Process Documentation

 Approach

-Despite being new to the role, I identified the need for a centralized documentation system and created a 150+ page operations manual to consolidate existing and undocumented processes into a single, easy-to-navigate resource.
+I identified the need for a centralized documentation system and created a 150+ page operations manual to consolidate existing and undocumented processes into a single, easy-to-navigate resource.

 I collaborated with team members to clarify workflows, uncover undocumented processes, and identify common pain points.
 Using these insights, I organized the content around core tasks and workflows, designing it to be easily navigable and usable in day-to-day work.